akuse-app/akuse/README.md

 npm start
 ```

+## Known Issues
+* Some UI elements are not responsive
+* Some animes don't work because of different names as compared to AniList

 ## Disclaimer

 Akuse is a no-profit project developed only for educational purposes by the [Author](https://github.com/aleganza), I am not affiliated with Anilist and I do not host illegal files.
 By no means this encourage content piracy.
 Please support original content creators!